UVVM/UVVM/Utility_Library.md

 - *['Making a simple, structured and efficient VHDL testbench – Step-by-step'*](https://github.com/UVVM/UVVM/raw/master/uvvm_util/Simple_TB_step_by_step.pps) - A brief introduction to making good testbenches - mainly independent of language and library, but using Bitvis Utility Library as an example
 - *['UVVM Utility Library Concepts and usage'*](https://github.com/UVVM/UVVM/raw/master/uvvm_util/UVVM_Utility_Library_Concepts_and_Usage.pps)  - Going into more details of the library

+Please use the pull_requests branch for contributions and we will evaluate them for inclusion in our release on the master branch and handle any required verification and documentation.